 8. Tirana International Film Festival

 If you are in Tirana in November, head to the International Film Festival.
 Every November since 2003, the festival has been full of movie clips, full-length titles from all over the world, and many local films also showcased.

 9. Albanian Independence Day

 Albania’s most significant public holiday takes place on 28 November and marks the day when independence was declared in 1912, after hundreds of years under the Ottoman Empire’s control.

 You’ll find countless celebrations going on around the country, and because most people are off work, there is likely to be something happening no matter where you are!

-As obscure as it may sound, the Tomato Festival is a very popular yearly event, taking place in September in Shëngjergj Village.
+As obscure as it may sound, the Tomato Festival is a popular yearly event in September in Shëngjergj Village.
 The village is only a short distance away from the capital of Tirana, but the drive is sublime through the beautiful Priska pass.

-This is a fun festival which allows you to try lots of local produce and, of course, purchase some to take back home with you.
-Locally produced olive oil from here is divine!
+This fun festival allows you to try lots of local produce and, of course, purchase some to take back home with you.
+Locally-produced olive oil from here is divine!

 In August, you will be able to enjoy the Kruja Mountain Festival, which certainly has a lofty perch to enjoy the scenery from!
-This pilgrimage route that many different religions take throughout the country, visiting the cave within the mountain where several miracles are said to have occurred.
+Many religions take this pilgrimage route throughout the country, visiting the cave within the mountain where several miracles are said to have occurred.